carru8/carru8/README.md

-<div size='20px'> Hola!
-Soy Naira, bienvenid@s a mi Github
+<div size='20px'> Hello!
+  I'm Naira, economist in Data Science.
 </div>
 <br>
-  Actualmente, estoy estudiando el máster de Data Science, Big Data y Business Analytics en la Universidad Complutense de Madrid.
+I am currently studying a master's degree in Data Science, Big Data and Business Analytics at the Complutense University of Madrid.

  <br>